taskadapter/trello-java-wrapper/README.md

 ## Overview

-This project is a Java Wrapper for the [Trello API](https://trello.com/docs/).
-It provides a fluent interface for requesting the API
+This project is a Java Wrapper for the [Trello REST API](https://trello.com/docs/).
+It provides a fluent interface for requesting the API.

 ## Usage